 Waterson Stainless Steel Self Closing Door Hinges

-Waterson door closer combines an overhead closer and hinge into one attractive component with optional hold-open and door stop features.
+Waterson self closing door closer combines an overhead closer and hinge into one attractive component with optional hold-open and door stop features.
 These door closers are ideal for commercial openings, gates, and glass doors.
 The closers are easily installed and adjusted to comply with ADA & ICC A117.1 requirements for opening force and to assure quiet, secure closing.
 Made with stainless steel, Waterson door closers meet NFPA 80 and are UL 3-hour fire-rated, as well as being one of the best door closers for both interior and all-weather exterior openings.
 See all our features.

 Request For Quote